Radiator Replacement Cost

 DIY Radiator Replacement & Removal

-It is always recommended to seek professional advice or hire a tradesperson to carry out the job of removing and replacing a radiator if you are unsure of how to do so or if you aren’t confident in your plumbing skills.
+It's always recommended to seek professional advice or hire a tradesperson to carry out the job of removing and replacing a radiator if you are unsure of how to do so, or if you aren’t confident in your plumbing skills.

 I have painted my kitchen using Dulux kitchen emulsion and need to paint the radiator the same colour.
 Do I need to buy special radiator paint?

-However, if you have previous plumbing experience, then you may be able to complete the job successfully as long as you have the right tools and skills.
+However, if you have previous plumbing experience, you may be able to complete the job successfully - as long as you have the right tools and skills.

 Tools and Materials Needed